UWB-Biocomputing/WorkBench/docs/workbench_getting_started.md

 ```

 ### 1.2.
 Compile and build
+You can compile and build WorkBench using Maven in a command prompt or using NetBeans
 #### 1.2.1.
 Maven

 * Make sure Maven is installed by checking Maven version using the following command.